International Trade Internships: Intern abroad in Bali, Indonesia

 Please do not purchase flights for this internship, until you have first confirmed your participation and been guided through the placement and visa process accordingly.

-Note that last-minute visa application requests may require an additional fee of US$200, to cover expedited visa processing.
+Last-minute visa application requests may require an additional fee of US$200, to cover expedited visa processing.
+Expedited visa processing will be 3 working days.
+No expedite processing can be executed on weekends and public holidays.
 The applicant is solely responsible for covering such costs.
-(The cost of all visa application fees are subject to change).

 Accommodation and WiFi